moayadnajd/OpenRXV/README.md

 - chartValuesColors:(array of strings): the colors of the charts, starts from the highest value

+we included a file `/RES/src/configs/codeobia.colors.ts` which includes colors that match with the commented scss map, active them both and see how much change happens.
 ##  License

 This work is licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
 The license allows you to use and modify the work for personal and commercial purposes, but if you distribute the work you must provide users with a means to access the source code for the version you are distributing.
 Read more about the [GPLv3 at TL;DR Legal](<https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)>).